isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 * Being able to fulfil a strong sense of leadership; and
 * Being able to demonstrate superiority over the environment

-Whereas Gobidri's terminal values[^fast-and-loose] are closer to:
+Whereas Clibinmre's terminal values[^fast-and-loose] are closer to:

 * Continued existence of the self, in the following ways:
     * His physical body;